CJones-Optics/ChiCurate/README.md

 Since it takes a while, but is not time sensitive, so I have a cron job that runs the script every day at 8am.
 This way I can wake up to a curated list of papers every morning.

+# Dev Notes
+The program is run through the `run.sh` script.
+This script is used to activate the enter the virtual environment, and run the 5 python scripts which compose the application.

+## 1 PullFeeds.py
+This simply pulls the rss feeds from the URLs in the `feeds.csv` file.
+It then de-duplicates them and saves them to a csv.

+## 2 ollamaCall.py
+This is where the LLM black magic happens.
+It grabs todays papers from the csv and pases the system and user prompt to the LLM.
+As much of the config is done statically as possible to expose control to the user.
+The LLM will then save its outputs as "json" files.

+## 3 parseOutputs.py
+LLMs arn't very good at JSON.

+This bit takes the LLMs attempts at json formatting and Regexes it to a consistent json schema,

+## 4 htmlReportGenerator.py
+This is the bit that takes the JSON and makes it into a nice HTML report.

+It constructs the html file just by concatenating strings.
+The CSS is pulled from the file in the data/theme directory and specified in the config.yaml file.

+After all this it wither opens the html file in your default web browser or saves it somewhere on your computer.